Your Guide to Becoming a GP in Australia

 To be recognised and work independently as a specialist GP, you will need to qualify as a Fellow of the Australian College of Rural and Remote Medicine (FACRRM) or as a Fellow of the Royal Australian College of General Practitioners (FRACGP).

-Both Fellowships lead to Vocational Recognition and registration under the Specialist (General Practice) category with the Medical Board of Australia.
+Both fellowships lead to vocational recognition and registration under the specialist (general practice) category with the Medical Board of Australia.
 These qualifications allow you to work unsupervised as a GP anywhere in Australia.
 MBS eligibility rules may continue to apply to some doctors.

 Pathways to GP Fellowship

-You can complete your general practice training and earn your Fellowship in a variety of ways.
+You can complete your general practice training and earn your fellowship in a variety of ways.
 Your interests and circumstances will influence the course you take.

 In Australia, there are several pathways to general practice and two medical colleges where you can get a GP fellowship.
-While both the ACRRM and the RACGP Fellowships allow you to practise as a GP in Australia, the technicalities differ.
+While both the ACRRM and the RACGP fellowships allow you to practise as a GP in Australia, the technicalities differ.
 Make sure you understand the differences before choosing which college to apply to.

 Australian College of Rural and Remote Medicine Fellowship Pathways